-Set the Stage to Engage with the Case of the Missing Cookies!
-September kindergarten and first-grade activities for back to school.
+Student engagement will be through the roof, with the Case of the Missing Cookies!
+September kindergarten and first week of school activities for first grade.

 Who Took the Cookies from the Cookie Jar?

-This is a fun rhyme to do at the beginning of the school year.
+This is a fun rhyme to practice as a part of your first week of school activities.
 Students love hearing their name and hearing the names of their friends.

 This fun rhyme has been used for generations because it gets kids engaged!
 They love the repetitive chant as they ask the question, WHO took the cookies from the cookie jar?